pepabo/furik/README.md

   github_enterprise_host: your.github-enterpise.host
 ```

-NOTE: `your.github-enterprise.host` should be replacecd with your true GH:E hostname(both yaml's key and value).
+NOTE: `your.github-enterprise.host` should be replaced with your true GH:E hostname(both yaml's key and value).

 ## Development